datatogether/website/content/about.md

 Data Together is an ongoing, inclusive conversation, an open source community, a collaboration, a model, and a collection of tools, all of which are evolving quickly.
 We hope to build a future in which networks of collaborators make their data accessible to their peers, immediately discoverable, easily verifiable, and robustly preserved.

-Data Together was founded and is led by three partner organizations listed below, and is comprised of members across the world.
+Data Together was founded and is led by three partner organizations listed below, and comprises members across the world.

 <a href="https://envirodatagov.org"><img src="/images/EDGI_Logo.png" width="250" height="250" title="EDGI" alt="edgi"></a>